nltk/nltk_data/nonfree_packages_osi.md

 ---

+> Note: Some packages listed here may be “free” according to other standards (e.g., FSF guidelines), but are not OSI-compliant and are excluded from the main free set for maximum compatibility with open source distributors.

 *If you spot any errors or have clarification about these licenses, please comment—discussion is encouraged to ensure accuracy and clarity!*